dpkristensen/globifest/documentation/definition-format.md

 This defines the menu path to use for this setting.

 Use of this parameter directly should be uncommon; favoring "menu" directives instead.
 See [guidelines.md](guidelines.md) for recommended guidelines.

+#### 2.1.6 ENUM Type Usage

+##### 2.1.6.1 Choice Parameter

+**Parent**=config **Follows**=type **Mandatory** **Multiple**

+This defines a selectable choice for ENUM type:

+    choice <identifier> [<text>]

+The identifier is how the value will be defined in the settings, while the text is how it will be presented to the user in the config application.
+If text is omitted, the identifier string will be used.

+At least one choice must be defined for an ENUM type.

+##### 2.1.6.2 Count Parameter

+**Parent**=config **Follows**=type

+When present, this causes a counter to be defined for limit checking or other purposes:

+    count <identifier>

+A setting with the identifier given will be defined as equal to the number of choices available.
+This setting will not be a selectable option in the config application.

+##### 2.1.6.3 Constraints

+* The identifiers must be globally unique, like the identifiers for the config definition itself.
+* If no default is specified, the first choice will be used.
+* The identifiers will be defined as type "INT", starting at 0 and incrementing by 1 for each successive choice.

+Example definition:

+    :config FOO_LOGGING_TYPE
+        type ENUM
+        title "Logging"
+        default FOO_LOGGING_NONE
+        choice FOO_LOGGING_NONE "None"
+        choice FOO_LOGGING_STD "Write to stdout/stderr"
+        choice FOO_LOGGING_ANDROID "Use Android Logger"
+        choice FOO_LOGGING_FILE "Write to a text file" count FOO_LOGGING_COUNT
+    :end

 ### 2.2 Quick Configuration Entries